DIRECTLab/carla-energy-consumption/docs/carla-unreal5-notes.md

 * Download of Carla Content took about 30 minutes.
 * Command that worked to fully setup the Unreal Editor
   * `sudo -E env GIT_LOCAL_CREDENTIALS=GITHUB_USERNAME@GITHUB_TOKEN ./CarlaSetup.sh --python-root=/home/carla/miniconda3/envs/server-carlaUE5/bin/`
   * Make a classic github token with your account.
-Note, your github account needs to be linked to EpicGames to Unreal Repo.t
+Note, your github account needs to be linked to EpicGames to the Unreal Repo.

 ### Launch the Editor
 * Run `cmake --build Build --target launch` in the root directory of `CarlaUE5` in the `server-carlaUE5` Conda env.